-- Advanced FPGA graphics processor for improved video quality - Faster transmission speed (2x) for virtual media devices - A separate bus for remote KVM over IP access - High-Grade Security supports FIPS 140-2 level 1 security standards that use an embedded FIPS 140-2 certified OpenSSL cryptographic module (Certificate #1747, #2398, and #2473)
+- Advanced FPGA graphics processor for improved video quality - Faster transmission speed (2x) for virtual media devices - A separate bus for remote KVM over IP access - Supports FIPS 140-2 level 1 security standards

 Requirements

 General

 - We recommend computers with at least a P 4 2GHz processor, and 1 GB RAM. - Browsers must support TLS 1.2 encryption. - A network transfer speed of at least 512kbps is recommended. - For the Log Server, you must have the Microsoft Jet OLEDB 4.0 or higher driver installed.